Anashwara16/Weenix/README.md

 # Weenix

-Weenix operating system is a project for people interested in writing parts of a Unix kernel.
-The operating system was originally written in 1998 by teaching assistants for Brown University’s operating systems course taught by Professor Tom Doeppner.
+The Weenix operating system serves as a project for individuals keen on developing components of a Unix kernel.
+Initially crafted in 1998 by teaching assistants at Brown University, this operating system was utilized in a course overseen by Professor Tom Doeppner.

-As part of the Operating Systems coursework (CSCI-402) at University of Southern California, implemented key kernel-level data structures and subsystems like threads, VFS, and Virtual memory in Weenix; an Unix-like operating system.
+During my tenure in the Operating Systems coursework (CSCI-402) at the University of Southern California, I contributed to the development of critical kernel-level data structures and subsystems such as threads, VFS, and virtual memory within Weenix, a Unix-like operating system.

-Due to copyright reasons, I cannot post the weenix code on a public repository.
-If you are interested in looking at the code, please email me at puthlat@usc.edu
+Unfortunately, due to copyright restrictions, I am unable to share the Weenix code through a public repository.
+However, if you are interested in reviewing the code, please feel free to reach out to me at puthlat@usc.edu.